 Below I included an interesting video.
 It covers part of the history of Paris, including the Catacombs, Metro and war.
 Click to get an idea!

-2. Become a local (with hidden things to do)
+2. Become a local (with 5 hidden Things to do)

 How about some hidden things to do in Paris?
 We hear you!